 Another poem I immensely enjoyed was ‘A Walk in the Woods’ where in the author has attempted to provide a different perspective to Robert Frost’s famous poem, ‘ Stopping by Woods on a Snowy Evening’.

 True to its claim in the blurb that these are short poetic tales of life’s musings, the poems are full of such ruminations.
 The author has also tried to experiment with various forms of poetry.
 At many places rhymes are used and there are also a number of prose poems.

 Another plus point of the book is the inclusion of graphic elements for almost all poems.
 Such graphics definitely make the contents more interesting.

 Download Ellora’s Dots and Streaks for an interesting lyrical journey through life’s intricate lanes.

-My book, ‘My Village My Country’, is also available for free download.
+My book, ‘My Village My Country’, is now available on Amazon.